About Student Stress

 A psychologist, for example, could help a student to identify that it is not the entire study programme that is causing them stress.
 It could just be one or two subject areas where they feel less confident about their ability.
 Instead of remaining in a state of constant stress, they may feel secure enough, after working with the psychologist, to approach a lecturer, teacher or other students to get some help with an assignment.

-Negative Thought Patterns can be Changed
+CBT Therapy: Negative Thought Patterns Can Be Changed

-Psychology is a powerful change agent and students struggling under pressure would do well to book a visit with a psychologist to find the source of their stress.
+Psychology is a powerful change agent, and students struggling under pressure would do well to book a visit with a psychologist to find the source of their stress.
 This is a complex area that responds well to professional counselling and assistance.